valeria-va/ROS2_rUBot_mecanum_ws/Documentation/04b_rUBot_navigation_cartographer.md

 SLAM (Simultaneous Localization and Mapping) navigation aims to simultaneously map an unknown environment and localize the robot within it.
 It generates an optimal trajectory to a specified target point and navigates along this path, continuously updating the map and avoiding obstacles to ensure efficient and autonomous movement.

 There are different methods:
-- SLAM gmapping: to create 2D occupancy maps from laser and position data.
+- Gmapping: to create 2D occupancy maps from laser and position data.
 Ideal for small indoor environments with low scan frequency.
 - Cartographer: Provides real-time SLAM in 2D and 3D, compatible with multiple platforms and sensor configurations.
 Known for its accuracy and ability to work with multi-sensor data.
 - RTAB-MAP: A library and standalone application for visual and lidar SLAM.
 Supports various platforms and sensors.